AngeloDeveD/ShowMeThisVideo/README.md

 - [**VGAudioCli**](https://github.com/Thealexbarney/VGAudio) — library and CLI tool for handling various game audio formats.

 ---

+## 📜 License

+This project is licensed under the [MIT License](./LICENSE).

+---

+> ⚠️ **Disclaimer:**
+> This project is not affiliated with, endorsed, or sponsored by ATLUS, SEGA, or any of their subsidiaries.
+> It is provided strictly for **educational and research purposes**.
+> No copyrighted game data, keys, or assets are included or distributed.
+> Users are solely responsible for ensuring their use of this software complies with all applicable laws, EULAs, and copyright regulations.

 Please do **not** use it to distribute or modify proprietary game assets.